-Prerequisites: NUTR 1106 or 1209 and BUSI 1112 or permission of the instructor management, marketing and quality improvement.
+Prerequisites: NUTR 1106 or 1209 and BUSI 1112 or permission of the instructor

+A study of the theory, policies, and practices applied to the successful management of quantity food service systems.
+Quantity food production and service are studied with emphasis on menu management, marketing and quality improvement.
 Environmental and facility management are also studied.
 A recognized safe food handling certification program is incorporated in this course.
 Note: Students who have received credit for HUE 415, HUEC 4415 or 3315 may not take this course for credit.
-Laboratory required